rgreminger/tilburg-science-hub/docs/examples/index.md

 # Example Projects

 Ever wondered how a fully reproducible and automated project may look like?
-Get inspired here!
+Get inspired here by accessing one of our example projects!

 ## 1. A Simple `Make` Pipeline with R and Latex